 English Proficiency Requirements for J-1 Visa

-According to new regulations, which will go into effect on January 5, 2015, all sponsors of J Exchange Visitors must retain “evidence” of “objective measures” of a prospective Exchange Visitor’s English proficiency before a DS-2019 can be issued.
+According to new regulations, which went into effect on January 5, 2015, all sponsors of J Exchange Visitors must retain “evidence” of “objective measures” of a prospective Exchange Visitor’s English proficiency before a DS-2019 can be issued.

 The prospective visitor will need to possess “sufficient proficiency in the English language as determined by an objective measurement of English language proficiency, successfully to participate in his or her program and to function on a day-to-day basis.”

 This “objective measure” can take the following forms:

 - A TOEFL score (or equivalent test) of 89 or higher

 - Signed documentation from an academic institution or English language school